Docs-Geek/api-documentation-course/docs/exercises/class-3.md

 ## 4. Create a Movie Schema

+1. Search for and review the "Components Object" section of the official [OpenAPI documentation](https://swagger.io/specification/).
-1. Under `components/schemas`, remove the existing `{}` placeholder and define a `Movie` object.
+2. Under `components/schemas`, remove the existing `{}` placeholder and define a `Movie` object.
-2. Interpret the following table as the nested properties of the `Movie` object, with each property’s type specified accordingly.
+3. Interpret the following table as the nested properties of the `Movie` object, with each property’s type specified accordingly.
    - Each property listed in the table should be added as a key within the `properties` section of the `Movie` schema, using the indicated type.

 | Property      | Type      |